jivanshu-popli/NLPProjectSem6/readme.md

 ---

- The project was created during the Natural Language Processing (NLP) course at Netaji Subhas University of Technology during our 6th Semester.
+ The project has been created during the Natural Language Processing (NLP) course at Netaji Subhas University of Technology during our 6th Semester.

 ---